adr/madr/docs/index.md

         `-- 0001-use-vuejs.md
 ```

-With this approach, all categories are explicit, because the sub directories define the catories.
+With this approach, all categories are explicit, because the sub directories define the categories.
 It is accepted, that numbers of ADRs are not unique throughout the repository any more, but local for a category.

 Note that other alternatives are discussed at [ADR-0010](decisions/0010-support-categories.md).